AaronCuddeback/P4wnForge/README.md

 3. **Permission Issues**:
    - You may need to run the program as Administrator if you encounter permission errors

+4. **Shortcut Problems (Missing Icon or Not Working)**:
+   - Run `create_shortcut.bat` to generate a new shortcut
+   - The batch file will create shortcuts both in the program folder and on your desktop
+   - This fixes issues with missing icons or shortcuts that don't work after moving the program

+   If the automatic fix doesn't work, you can manually create a shortcut:
+   - Right-click in the P4wnForge folder and select "New > Shortcut"
+   - Enter `P4wnForge.bat` as the target (use the relative path)
+   - Name it "Start_P4wnForge"
+   - Right-click the new shortcut and select "Properties"
+   - Click "Change Icon" and browse to the P4wnForge_icon.ico file in the same folder

 ## License